 - What are my payment options?

-While Dr. Rudman can often answer these general questions about treatment during the initial examination, he will address specific areas after careful analysis of the diagnostic records.
+While Dr. Rudman and Dr. Birg can often answer these general questions about treatment during the initial examination, they will address specific areas after careful analysis of the diagnostic records.
 We feel it is important to analyze each patient's specific needs, because in-depth planning leads to the best possible results and higher patient satisfaction.